 In 1895, the Astor Library, the Lenox Library and the Tilden Trust were consolidated to form New York’s current library system with a collection so large and so diverse, it is considered one of the most highly-acclaimed libraries in the world.

-The building itself has many impressive features and it is worth the time to go inside to see, especially the vaulted marble lobby and the main reading room where the openings scene of Ghostbusters, the 1984 film, was filmed.
+The building itself has many impressive features and it is worth the time to go inside to see, especially the vaulted marble lobby and the main reading room where the opening scene of Ghostbusters, the 1984 film, was filmed.

 If you are a Ghostbusters fan check out our post on how to find the Ghostbusters firehouse, apartment and more.